 MUSEE D’ORSAY (OPTIONAL)

-If you are interested in seeing more art, catch the metro from Saint-Michel Notre-Dame Station to Musée d’Orsay, the world’s largest collection of impressionist and post-impressionist masterpieces.
+If you want to see more art, catch the metro from Saint-Michel Notre-Dame Station to Musée d’Orsay.

 SAINTE-CHAPELLE